-For an overview of the article series, see this post:
+For an overview of the article series, go here:

-In this article, we present some impressive WordPress facts and figures that will help you understand why millions of businesses around the world use WordPress to power their websites and blogs and what kind of people and businesses are using WordPress today.
+In this blog post, we present a number of statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.

-- WordPress is available as a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).
+- WordPress is available in two formats: a hosted application (WordPress.com) and as a self-hosted, downloadable software (WordPress.org).

-- 23 out of every one hundred new domains registered in the U.S. are for a new WordPress site.
+- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress website or blog.

-- There are over 60 million installations of WordPress worldwide.
-This number is growing everyday.
+- There are over 60 million installations of WordPress.
+This number increases everyday.